Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Active View Selection Framework

 \subsection{Active View Selection (AVS)}

-To address the weakness of IVS, we further propose the AVS framework that jointly optimizes the view selection and downstream task models as in Figure \ref{fig:pipeline} bottom.
-The whole algorithm procedure is presented in Algorithm \ref{alg:joint_view_selection}, where views are actively selected by introducing the model predictions in the view expansion from $1$ to $K$ views.
-Specifically, we update the view selection score equation in IVS by introducing the downstream task predictions, denoted as $S_{mask}$ and $S_{density}$, with details as follows.
+To address the weakness of the IVS baseline--optimizing the view selection and downstream model separately, we propose the AVS framework that jointly optimizes the view selection and downstream task models as in Fig.~\ref{fig:pipeline} bottom.
+In the view selection process, the intermediate model's prediction together with the scene/view geometries is adopted in the view selection score $S_{density}$, and selected new views are labeled and used to train the downstream model, which is repeated until the desired view number is reached.
+Finally, the downstream model is trained again with the selected and labeled views.
+The complete algorithm procedure is presented in Algorithm \ref{alg:joint_view_selection}.
+The initialization process is the same as IVS.
+We update the view selection score equation in IVS by introducing the downstream task predictions, denoted as $S_{mask}$ and $S_{density}$, with details as follows.

-\textbf{Mask-indicated view selection $S_{mask}$.} We first propose the mask-indicated view selection score.
-The visible region in (\ref{Sg}) is defined by the combination of the FOVs of the selected cameras, which neglects the actual crowd regions in the scene.
+\textbf{Mask-indicated view selection $S_{mask}$.} The visible region in (\ref{Sg}) is defined by the combination of the FOVs of the selected cameras, which neglects the actual crowd regions in the scene.
 Therefore, we rely on the prediction density maps $M_k$ from the downstream model $N$ of the selected $k$ views $\{v_1, v_2, ..., v_k\}$ to more accurately indicate the appearing crowds' regions in the scenes: $M_k = N(v_1, v_2, ..., v_k)$.
-Specifically, we binarize $M_k$ with a threshold $\sigma$ to obtain a crowd density map mask $B_k$ (see Figure \ref{fig:score_term}c), which is used to replace $H^k_v$ in (\ref{S_sc}), (\ref{S_ad}) and (\ref{Sg}).
-Thus, we obtain \begin{small}
+Specifically, we binarize $M_k$ with a threshold $\sigma$ to obtain a crowd density map mask $B_k$ (see Fig.~\ref{fig:score_term} (c)), which is used to replace $H^k_v$ in (\ref{S_sc}), (\ref{S_ad}) and (\ref{Sg}).
+Thus, we obtain

-\end{small} $B_k$ indicates \textit{the crowd location information, which is utilized in the view selection process}.
+where $B_k$ indicates \textit{the crowd location information, which is utilized in the view selection process}.
 Note that the downstream counting or localization model $N$ is involved in the view selection score term $S_{mask}$, while the newly selected views during the view selection process could be fed into and train the downstream model.
 Therefore, the view selection and downstream task model are interacting in these two steps and thus influence each other.